set-soft/sd_webui_rx5500/README.md

 Here we need ROCm flavor.
 Lamentably I couldn't find a better way than installing it using *pip* (the Python package manager).
 This has really nasty consequences.
 As I already mentioned ROCm is in this layer.
 The Python way to solve dependencies makes this a "normal" solution.
-So when you install PtTorch for ROCm you are installing PyTorch compiled with ROCm support **and** ROCm, all together.
+So when you install PyTorch for ROCm you are installing PyTorch compiled with ROCm support **and** ROCm, all together.
 This is why the compressed size of the PyTorch wheel (the name of the Python packages) is around 1.5 GB.